RapidSpike/rapidspike-api-wrapper-php/README.md

 # Function-per-path method
 $Client->accounts()->api()->via('get');

-# call() method
+# callPath() method
-$Client->call('accounts/api')->via('get');
+$Client->callPath('accounts/api')->via('get');
 ```

-If you need to add a value that doesn't fit into this method or is stored in a variable then the `call()` method is better and saves your from having to declare dynamic function names.
+If you need to add a value that doesn't fit into this method or is stored in a variable then the `callPath()` method is better and saves your from having to declare dynamic function names.
 Also, segments can be passed as parameters to segment methods:
 ```
 /*
  * Read one website